Neonatal nurse found guilty of killing 7 babies in British hospital

 Letby was accused of deliberately harming the newborn infants in various ways, including by injecting air into their bloodstreams and administering air or milk into their stomachs via nasogastric tubes.
 She was also accused of poisoning infants by adding insulin to intravenous feeds and interfering with breathing tubes.

-Families of the victims said they will “forever be grateful” to jurors who had to sit through 145 days of “gruelling” evidence.
+Families of the victims said they will “forever be grateful” to jurors who had to sit through 145 days of “grueling” evidence.

 In a joint statement read outside court, they also expressed their gratitude to medical experts, consultants, doctors and nursing staff who came to give evidence during the trial, which they described as “extremely harrowing and distressing” at times to listen to.